-Wherever you’re going, you will need to arrange travel money before you go or when you get there, and if you want to make the most of your travel funds, there are a few things you should keep in mind, both before you go and while you’re travelling, so that you can minimise foreign exchange risk and money dramas on your well earned holiday.
+Wherever you’re going, you’ll need to arrange travel money before you go or when you get there.
+And if you want to make the most of your travel funds, there are a few things you should keep in mind – both before you go and during your travels.

 The easier it is to get sorted for your holiday, the better.
-But, when it comes to foreign exchange, the easy options can often be a rip off!
+But when it comes to foreign exchange, the easy options can often be a rip off!

 Before you go, check out what your bank charges for using your cards overseas (yes, read that fine print, or give them a ring to ask some questions).
 Compare exchange rates online, and always ask if the price quoted includes fees or if any get added on.
-By doing a bit of research you may save yourself some coin – all the more to spend on your trip!
+By doing a bit of research, you may save yourself some coin – all the more to spend on your trip!

 Tourists make great targets for scammers.
-It may seem as if, to unscrupulous locals, you have “tourist” tattooed across your forehead, so you may be at risk for all sorts of scams that can leave you high and dry – overseas and without access to travel money.
+Be aware that while visiting an unfamiliar country, you may be at risk for all sorts of scams that can leave you high and dry – overseas and without access to travel money.

 Some common travel scams our customers encounter are:

 Sadly, there are dodgy money lenders out there taking advantage of tourists.
-Street vendors often try to take advantage of foreigners, the language gap and their lack of knowledge of the local currency.
-They may try to give you the wrong notes (especially if the currency has high denominations – it’s hard to keep track of all the zeros sometimes), or short change you on your exchange.
+Street vendors often try to take advantage of foreigners, the language gap, and their lack of knowledge of the local currency.
+They may try to give you the wrong notes (especially if the currency has high denominations – it’s hard to keep track of all the zeros sometimes), or short-change you on your exchange.

 Other travel money scams to be alert for include:

 If you do need to get more travel money while you’re overseas, look for a bank or recognisable foreign exchange brand, and always double-check what you’ve been given.If you’re not comfortable carrying a large amount of cash, remember prepaid travel money cards offer a safer and more secure way to carry some major international foreign currencies.

-It’s preferable to always select to pay in the local currency!
-This is especially true if you’re using a prepaid currency or travel money card!
+It’s preferable to always select to pay in the local currency.
+This is especially true if you’re using a prepaid currency or travel money card.

 A massive advantage of a prepaid travel money card is that when your funds run low, you can easily top it up.
-But all too often, we forget that reloads can sometimes take a few days to clear the Banking system.
+But all too often, we forget that reloads can sometimes take a few days to clear the banking system.

-Depending how you pay for your card reload, it can take a couple of days for your travel money to become available to you.
+Depending on how you pay for your card reload, it can take a couple of days for your travel money to become available to you.
 For example, if you pay via BPAY, it can take 2 to 3 business days for your funds to clear through the banking system and to be available on your travel money card.

 If you leave it too late to top up your funds on your card, you could find yourself stuck without access to money for a few days!

-Alternatively, you may be able to pay for your reload using your debit or credit card (where available), and in that case your funds will be available immediately.
+Alternatively, you may be able to pay for your reload using your debit or credit card (where available), and in that case, your funds will be available immediately.